-BMJ Open Science has open access (CC BY), open peer review and has an open data policy.
-There is an Article Processing Charge (APC) to publish in the journal but this has been waived during the launch period.
-Please review our policy guidelines before submitting.
+BMJ Open Science is an open access journal which uses open peer review, the Creative Commons Attribution (CC BY) licence and has an open data policy.
+There is an Article Processing Charge (APC) to publish in the journal.

-BMJ Open Science is encouraging a number of initiatives that will help the work that we publish be reproducible.
+BMJ Open Science encourages a number of initiatives to help the work that we publish be reproducible.

 Penelope pre-submission manuscript checking

-Before submitting your manuscript, consider checking it with Penelope, an online tool that checks the completeness of scientific manuscripts and gives immediate feedback to authors.
+Before submitting your manuscript, consider checking it with Penelope, an award-winning online tool that checks the completeness of scientific manuscripts and gives immediate feedback to authors.
 It has been customised to BMJ Open Science guidelines to help you prepare for submission.
-Penelope was developed by Penelope Research in collaboration with the EQUATOR Network.

-As part of our commitment to reproducibility, we encourage authors to upload relevant reporting checklists as supplementary material.
-You can find a number of appropriate checklists, such as ARRIVE, at EQUATOR and MERIDIAN.
+As part of our commitment to reproducibility, we encourage authors to upload relevant reporting checklists as files for editors.
+You can find appropriate checklists, such as ARRIVE, at the EQUATOR and MERIDIAN sites.

 We particularly encourage compliance with the Landis 4 criteria: randomisation, blinding, sample size calculation, and inclusion/exclusion criteria (doi:10.1038/nature11556), where appropriate.
-We ask all authors upon submission the following questions.
 We are keen to be transparent about any limitations of methods used and non-compliance will not necessarily determine the article’s outcome.

 Please describe how samples/animals were allocated to experimental groups.
 If randomisation was not described please explain why this was not possible or was not appropriate.

 Please describe whether investigators were blinded to group allocation during the experiment and/or analysis.
 If blinding was not performed please explain why it was not possible or was not appropriate.

 Sample size calculation